 To see a complete list of road closures and parking restrictions, check the City of Boston's website and click on the link at the top of the home page (if you don't see it, check back within a week or two of the Marathon).

-To ease your commuting effort and expense, the MBTA will run additional trains and Silver Line buses on Marathon Monday and also offers a special 1-day pass for the Commuter Rail on Marathon Day.
-You can also save with regular subway (T) and bus 1-day and 7-day passes:
+To ease your commuting effort and expense, the MBTA will run additional trains and Silver Line buses on Marathon Monday, plus MBTA's $10 Weekend Pass, normally good only on Saturdays and Sundays, will also be valid on Patriots Day.

 More about Boston's subway system & fares